Grant Opportunities

 National Trust for Historic Preservation in the United StatesVisions – Projects & Events$25,000.00Wilson & Race, Wilson & Civil LibertiesWard 2ExhibitIn 2025 the President Wilson House, a National Trust Historic Site, will present Wilson & Race, Wilson & Civil Liberties.
 Located in the 28th president’s former home in Washington, DC, this new exhibit will explore Wilson’s legacy on race and civil liberties, particularly his impact on the nation’s capital and allowing the segregation of the federal workforce.

-One World EducationVisions – Projects & Events$25,000.00One World Post-Pandemic Response Project: Using the Arts to Respond to Those Who Need Them MostWard 3EventThe 2024 One World High School Academy is a 10-week afterschool program that meets twice a week at UNCF, preparing students for a public showcase of their work, college-level writing, and public speaking.
+One World EducationVisions – Projects & Events$25,000.00One World Post-Pandemic Response Project: Using the Arts to Respond to Those Who Need Them MostWard 3EventThe 2024 One World Middle School Academy is a 10-week afterschool program that meets twice a week at UNCF, preparing students for a public showcase of their work, college-level writing, and public speaking.
 The program will culminate in the One World Challenge, where dozens of students make two-minute presentations to an audience of 300 community leaders, educators, and family members.

 Rainbow History ProjectVisions – Projects & Events$25,000.00Gay Pride in DC: 50 Years of Protests and PartiesWard 1ExhibitIn June 2025, Washington will host WorldPride, a two-week international event that will draw 2-3 million participants and coincide with the 50th anniversary of DC’s first Gay Pride Day.
 The Rainbow History Project seeks to create an exhibit on the History of DC Pride, to be displayed on Freedom Plaza during WorldPride, in addition to creating an accompanying online portal.